Ajeyo Banerjee PhD, CMA

-Barbara joined the RMI team in October 2014 as External Relations Coordinator.
+Barbara joined the RMI team in October 2014 as External Relations Manager.
 She has a background in commercial insurance as a broker with J&H Marsh & McLennan of Washington and as an independent agent/broker.
 Most recently, she has worked as a Career Coach at the Jon M. Huntsman School of Business and as a Career Counselor at Utah State University.
 Barbara has a Master in Science in Human Resource Management from Utah State University and a Bachelor of Arts in History from Whitman College.
 She has taught graduate and undergraduate business classes, had led student groups to London and German, and has taught at Yunnan University in Kunming China and Tokushima Japan.
 She has been active in CPCU and SHRM, and has advised student business groups.

 Barbara is looking forward to help connect students with internship, shadow day and many other industry opportunities.
 Please stop by her office 5007 or connect with her via email to discuss RMI opportunities